Howie Young: Los Angeles

-In 1965, Young's life bottomed out, and he entered Alcoholics Anonymous.
-After sobering up, his play on the ice showed a marked improvement, and he finally began to harness his immense potential.
-He also improved his discipline on the ice and focused more on the game and less on fisticuffs.
+In 1965, Young entered Alcoholics Anonymous.

 Return to the NHL

 Young started the 1966–67 season dominating the WHL, with 22 points in his first 29 games.
 More impressively, the once-volatile defender spent just 43 minutes in the penalty box.
 Impressed with his sobriety and improved play, the Red Wings traded three players to Los Angeles to reacquire him.

 Back in the NHL for the first time in three years, Young played the best hockey of his career.
 In 44 games for the Red Wings, he recorded 3 goals and 14 assists for 17 points along with 100 penalty minutes.
 In 1967–68, he would spend another full season in Detroit, setting career highs with 17 assists and 19 points.

 He was then dealt to Oakland before being re-acquired by Chicago for the 1968–69 season, where he began to show his age.
 Now 32, he slumped to just 10 points in 57 games and seemed to have lost his physical edge.
 He spent most of the following two seasons in the minors, with an 11-game stint with the Vancouver Canucks in 1970–71, before retiring.